Confederation Park Improvements

 - provide feedback on the ways in which we could repurpose the unused parking area west of the washrooms;

-Public and stakeholder feedback was compiled and reviewed, and a What we heard report
+Public and stakeholder feedback was compiled and reviewed, and a What we heard report was created.

 Information Session - February 2016

 On February 4, a public information session was held at the Rosemont Community Association, and information about the improvements was shared.
 Pleaseview the display materials for details.

 Confederation Park was created in 1967 to commemorate the centennial of Canada's Confederation.
 Today, 50 years later, this park is one of Calgary's most beloved parks, visited by multiple generations of Calgarians, past and present.
 In early 2017, in celebration of Canada's 150th anniversary, the park was designated a Municipal Historic Resource, and will continue to delight future generations of Calgarians.
 Confederation Park's heritage value is from its development as one of The City's major initiatives celebrating Canada’s Centennial in 1967.